idannyou/react-really-2024/custom-dev-tool/README.md

 ## Custom Dev Tools

-The idea behind using a custom dev tool is to reproduce settings that maybe hard to create manually.
-By doing so, different tests scenerios can be re-created and tested.
+The purpose of using a custom DevTool is to easily replicate configurations that would be difficult or time-consuming to create manually.
+By automating these setups, you can efficiently recreate and test various scenarios, especially complex or edge cases.

+When combined with Cypress or other end-to-end (E2E) testing libraries, this approach enables you to thoroughly test scenarios that might be challenging to cover using traditional testing methods.
+This ensures a more comprehensive validation of your application’s behavior under different conditions.

 ### Logging in as different personas